NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 Kestrel nodes are associated with one or more partitions.
 Each partition is associated with one or more job characteristics, which include run time, per-node memory requirements, and per-node local scratch disk requirements.

-Jobs will be automatically routed to the appropriate partitions by Slurm based on node quantity, walltime, hardware features, and other aspects specified in the submission.
-Jobs will have access to the largest number of nodes, thus shortest wait, **if the partition is not specified during job submission.**
+Excluding the shared node and debug partition, jobs will be automatically routed to the appropriate partitions by Slurm based on node quantity, walltime, hardware features, and other aspects specified in the submission.
+Jobs will have access to the largest number of nodes, thus shortest wait, **if the partition is not specified during job submission.**.

 The [Kestrel system configuration page](https://www.nrel.gov/hpc/kestrel-system-configuration.html) lists the four categories that Kestrel nodes exhibit based on their hardware features.